svimanet/chatbot/README.md

 ## IRC chatbot

 #### This software is an automated chatbot to be used with web chatrooms.
 Users are able to specify a server, port, password, and desired room to connect to the bot to.
-This chatbot reads chatroom user messages and processes them, producing a desired output.
+This chatbot reads chatroom messages and processes them, producing a desired output in the chatroom.

 ![alt text](https://i.imgur.com/dAwS00J.png)